danvonk/danvonk.github.io/posts/2023-10-19-shop-signs-in-muscat.md

-I suppose this is because the lack of large supermarkets here^[There were large supermarket chains, such as Carrefour, but they seemed to be on the edge of town and usually catered to the premium segment.] and affordable rent prices alows such shops to exist but it also seemed nice that people can drive or walk around their neighbourhood and shop at places more integrated into the local community.
+I suppose this is because the lack of large supermarkets here^[There were large supermarket chains, such as Carrefour, but they seemed to be on the edge of town and usually catered to the premium segment.] and affordable rent prices allows such shops to exist but it also seemed nice that people can drive or walk around their neighbourhood and shop at places more integrated into the local community.